Towards An Analytical Framework for Dynamic Potential Games: Characterization of Differentiable Potential Game

-Theorems \ref{thm:differential_MPG_proba} and \ref{thm:differential_MPG_pde} characterise continuous-time MPGs differently depending on the regularity of model coefficients and agents' admissible policies.
-This section shows that these two characterisations coincide for a class of linear-quadratic (LQ) games.
-Moreover, by leveraging the LQ structure of the problem, simpler characterisations of MPGs can be obtained through a system of ODEs.
+Theorems \ref{thm:differential_MPG_proba} and \ref{thm:differential_MPG_pde} characterize continuous-time MPGs differently depending on the regularity of model coefficients and players' admissible policies.
+This section shows that these two characterizations coincide for a class of linear-quadratic (LQ) games.
+Moreover, by leveraging the LQ structure of the problem, simpler characterizations of MPGs can be obtained through a system of ODEs.
 In this section, the time variable of all coefficients is dropped when there is no risk of confusion.